 Wednesday, February 5th, 2014 by Tim Lanoue

 Trading online with binary options can be one of the most beneficial life decisions that one can make.
 However, many people new to the industry have little knowledge or have conducted enough research necessary to profit through binary options.
-Luckily for you the purpose of today’s article is to provide a high accuracy binary options strategy that can be used by traders of any experience level.
-Moving forward we will cover the basics of the indicators needed and how to implement them into this balanced system trading strategy.
+Luckily for you the purpose of today’s article is to provide a high accuracy binary options trading pattern that can be used by traders of any experience level.
+Moving forward we will cover the basics of the indicators needed and how to implement them into this balanced system trading pattern.

 The second indicator we use would be the relative strength index, also known as the RSI indicator.
 The RSI indicator is commonly categorized as an oscillator type of indicator because the indicator oscillates between the values of 0.00 and 100.00.
 However, the more important values to pay attention too would be the 30.00 level and 70.00 level, these levels will tell us the condition that the asset is currently exhibiting.
 If the RSI value is near the level 70.00 it tells us that the asset is currently being overbought and will more than likely drop.
 However, if the RSI value is near the level 30.00 it tell us that our targeted asset is oversold and a price rise may occur.